Deprecated: Function get_magic_quotes_gpc() is deprecated in /home/amkgesan/public_html/wp-includes/formatting.php on line 4803

 What is Head Up Tilt Table Test?

-During a Tilt Test the patient lies on a table and is connected to an ECG machine and a blood pressure cuff on one arm.
+During a Tilt Test, the patient lies on a table and is connected to an ECG machine and a blood pressure cuff on one arm.
 The table is then tilted upwards (head up) to 60 – 70 degrees.
 The patient will have comfortable straps over their legs and lower chest for a sense of security.
 The table is kept up for 20 – 30 minutes with the patient’s heart rate constantly monitored and blood pressure checked every minute.
 If there is no response, a medication [sublingual nitroglycerine spray] may be administered under your tongue and monitored for 10 minutes.
 If the patient develops symptoms of light-headedness or fainting the table is laid flat and the test is terminated.

-You will be asked to not to eat or drink anything for at least 5 hours before the test.
+You will be asked not to eat or drink anything for at least 5 hours before the test.
 The Nurse or Technician will explain the procedure.
 After the test, you will be asked to take rest for 15-30mins.

 -Senior Consultant Cardiologist & Electrophysiologist